 Course and credit information

 Credit for academic work completed at Roosevelt University is earned in credit hours.
 Courses listed in the catalogs are 3 credit-hour courses unless otherwise noted.
 A 3-credit-hour class meets 2.5 clock hours per week for 15 weeks (2.5 hours x 15 weeks = 37.5 contact hours per term).
-Longer periods are required for one credit hour in laboratory courses and certain applied courses in art, drawing and music.
+Longer periods are required for 1 credit hour in laboratory courses and certain applied courses in art, drawing, and music.
 Note that in the College of Pharmacy, the academic year consists of four terms, but credit is still awarded based on credit hours.

 International student course loads

 Students in F-1/J-1 status must be full time (per the course load definitions above) during the fall and spring terms.
 Summer attendance is not required.

 Course numbering system

 Graduate courses carry numbers at the 400 level or above.
 College of Arts and Sciences courses at the 500 and 600 level are for psychology master’s and doctoral students only.
 College of Arts and Sciences courses at the 700 level are for psychology doctoral students only.

 Individualized sections are sections that are created at the student's request for a specific purpose.
 Graduate students, upon recommendation of the program chair and with the approval of the dean of their college, may be permitted to take individualized sections in order to pursue independent research or supervised readings.